Etching and aquatint in two colours.

 In life, Walker surrounded himself with works from his collection in all rooms of his West London flat including his kitchen and bathroom.
 He bought works of art for pleasure rather than financial gain and generously left his collection of over 200 works on paper to the British Museum when he died.

 This is the first exhibition in over ten years to showcase the art through the lens of his collection.
-The exhibition will include 30 prints and drawings by artists ranging from Pablo Picasso and Henri Matisse to Lucian Freud, Bridget Riley, David Hockney and Vija Celmins.
+The exhibition included 30 prints and drawings by artists ranging from Pablo Picasso and Henri Matisse to Lucian Freud, Bridget Riley, David Hockney and Vija Celmins.

 Curator | Anne Hodge